Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime

 Game 4 is Wednesday night in Boston.

-This time Bruins rallied from a 3-0 deficit with three goals in second period, tying the game on a power play goal by David Pastrnak.
+This time, the Bruins rallied from a 3-0 deficit with three goals in the second period, tying the game on a power-play goal by David Pastrnak.

 Noel Acciari and David Backes also scored for the Bruins.
 Tuukka Rask stopped 28 shots.